75-Hard-Student-Edition/75-student-readthedocs/docs/source/System Architecture.rst

 Some screens also have an additional object to implement a navigation bar (NavBar).

-More information about the GUI on the `app flow`_ page.
+More information about the GUI on the `App Flow and Features`_ page.

 ******
 Business Logic Layer